 Wednesday, October 30, 2024

-The Phonograph - Key Blog Post #4
+The Phonograph - EOTO1 Post

 Have you ever thought about the origins of the recording device?
 Nowadays music platforms, like radio and streaming services heavily depend on recording to produce content across media forms such as music videos and movies too!
 This essential technology dates back to a creation, by Thomas Edison back in 1877.
 The phonograph!
 It was an invention because it was the ever machine that could both capture and play back sound.